May 17, 2017

 Let’s get practical

 Does all the above make sense but sound impossible to do?
-Well with tools suite to this it is a lot easier, but if the only tool you have available now is a spreadsheet, let me give you some tips and ideas on how to apply this.
+With the right tools at your disposal, this it is a lot easier.
+However, if the only tool you have available now is a spreadsheet, you’ll need some tips and ideas to make this all work.

 Measure actual fill rate

 Of course, tracking this daily with every order is the best answer, but let’s start with something to give us an idea of where we are now per group: